 Espadeiro: A little-grown red grape with dark skins, Espadeiro makes light, juicy reds suitable for youthful drinking.

-Tempranillo: Although it is not an autochthonous variety, Tempranillo is present in the four appellations of origin: Ribeiro, Ribeira Sacra, Valdeorras and Monterrei, being in the latter where it reaches a greater prominence, because of the climatic and soil conditions of the Monterrei valley.
-The nose is savoury and developed, with earthy aromas and a good balance between spices, leathery notes and a hint of cherries in the background of the palate.
+Tempranillo: Although it is not an autochthonous variety, Tempranillo is present in the four appellations of origin: Ribeiro, Ribeira Sacra, Valdeorras, and Monterrei, being in the latter where it reaches a greater prominence, because of the climatic and soil conditions of the Monterrei valley.
+The nose is savory and developed, with earthy aromas and a good balance between spices, leathery notes, and a hint of cherries in the background of the palate.

 While demand for Ribeiro wine reached as far as England in the 17th century, today the region isn’t seen quite as often in export markets.
 It is located along the northern banks of the Miño River, just to the east of Rías Baixas’ Condado do Tea.
 While Ribeiro has a large Atlantic influence, it is slightly warmer than Rías Baixas, making it a better region for both red and white wines.
 Treixadura-dominant white wines are Ribeiro’s specialty, with fuller body and more tart acidity than its neighbor, as are the sweet appassimento method wines called Viño Tostado.
 Reds are typically made from Caiño and have tons of acidity with strong tannins.